 The Colors of Christmas: Red, Green and Gold

 Have you ever wondered why red, green and gold are generally considered as the colors of Christmas?
-Why not orange, purple and blue?
+Why not orange, purple and blue or some other colors?

 Well, after searching high and low, deep and wide, it appears that the acceptance of red, green and gold as the Christmas colors has both historical and religious origins.

 There are two accepted beliefs about the origin of the Christmas colours, red, green and gold.
 One is based on Christian tradition, and the other based on historical fact.

 Since the early part of the historical fact came before the Christian tradition, this will be explained first below.

 Pre-Christian Historical Basis of the Green Color of Christmas

 Long before Christ was born; green has already been considered as a powerful symbol of mystery and life.

 People observed that long after other plants have died during the winter, fir trees and holly bushes have remained evergreen.
 So they thought that something magical must be making these trees and bushes survive the harshest of winters.
 These plants were thus worshipped and feared at the same time.
 From then on, they have come to be associated with the mystery of life and green became the color of life.